SalesTim/tech-hub/src/app/nocode/approval.md

 - Dynamic approvers list (for instance based on the requester profile and manager)
 - Integration with third-party apps

-To learn more about this option, please read to our [Power Platform and Logic Apps Connectors](/connectors/) documentation, and refer to our connector's triggers that you can leverage from Microsoft Power Platform and Azure Logic Apps:
+To learn more about this option, please read the [Power Platform and Logic Apps Connectors](/connectors/) documentation, and refer to these connector's triggers that you can leverage from Microsoft Power Platform and Azure Logic Apps:
 - [When a Team Creation Approval is Requested](/connectors/connectors-actions.html#when-a-team-creation-approval-is-requested-🛃)
 - [When a Team Creation is Approved](/connectors/connectors-actions.html#when-a-team-creation-is-approved-✅)
 - [When a Team Creation is Rejected](/connectors/connectors-actions.html#when-a-team-creation-is-rejected-🚫)